802 Sevier Avenue, Knoxville, Tennessee 37920

 Soil-building comes first!

 In 2015, we started building the soil using culled organic produce from Three Rivers Market, eggshells from Magpie's Bakery, woodchips from Ironwood Tree Care, spent hops from Alliance Brewery, and more.
-Now the rich soil is finally able to sustain life!
-Our trees and perennials are finally starting to flourish!
+Now the rich soil sustains abundant life!
 We are documenting the monarchs and other butterflies on iNaturalist (observations welcome!)
 The common milkweed we got as a grant from Monarch Watch is well-established and spreading enough to share with our neighbors.
 Every year the garden gets better and better.

 Students taking soil samples from the Borderland Butterfly Garden